In order for you to find your way around easily, we categorized the questions into three sections:

 – Bringing own foods and beverages is not allowed in the resort area (this mainly pertains to our local guests who are used to bring their own meals on their holiday excursions)

 Can I have my dirty clothes washed at Takatuka?

 Yes, we offer a very affordable laundry service.
 Our washing machine has a capacity of 5 kg and washes below 40°C.

 Please note that we don’t have a dryer.
 Depending on the weather conditions, it can take a few days for your clothes to dry.

 Is WLan/WiFi available at the resort?

 Yes, our WiFi routers are distributed all over the resort area.
 You should find good signal in every room or at least on your veranda/balcony.
-You may gain access for a little fee which will be used for network and hardware maintenance.
-WiFi-tickets are available at our reception.
+WIFI is for free!

 What is the power supply in Sipalay, and do I need an adapter?

 Electricity is 230V on the local power grid with very few power outages.
 Our rooms have international, European power sockets.
 If necessary, adapters are available.
 We have a generatorin case ofpower interruptions (operation cannot be guaranteed during night time).

 Do I need to bring my own towels?